 About me

-I am an architect-curator, and researcher originally from Iran, currently based in Barcelona.
-My practice explores the intersection of space, society, and contemporary media, focusing on how individual acts, collective presence, and cultural narratives influence the way people inhabit and perceive the world.
+I am an architect by training, a multidisciplinary artist-curator, and a researcher originally from Iran, currently based in Barcelona.
+My practice focuses on questions of space and identity, as well as the relationship between cultural heritage and contemporaneity, and explores how individual acts, collective presence, and cultural narratives influence the ways people inhabit and perceive the world.

 I hold a PhD in Architecture from the Polytechnic University of Barcelona, where my research examined applications of digital technologies in cultural heritage.
 As part of my exploration of digital potentials, I developed Girih, a Grasshopper plug-in for Rhino3D that extends the algorithmic generation of traditional Islamic patterns.
 I am also the author of Algorithmic Architecture, an early study of computational design logics and their broader implications.